rattle99/MorsePi/README.md

 # MorsePi
-A very basic low key way project to control the GPIO pins on the Raspberry Pi.
+A very basic low key project to control the GPIO pins on the Raspberry Pi.